St. Olaf College: Curriculum

+The student-to-faculty ratio as of the 2024-25 academic year was 11.8 to 1.

 The Paracollege lasted for 31 years, from 1969 to 2000, and was an individualized, interdisciplinary option for obtaining the Bachelor of Arts degree.
 The Paracollege program emphasized student-centered education through workshops, colloquia, tutorials, seminars, and senior concentrations.
 It was replaced by the Center for Integrative Studies, which allows students to design individual majors.

 Admissions

 According to the St. Olaf College Common Dataset for the class of 2024, St. Olaf received 5,229 applications, accepted 2,656 (50.8%), and enrolled 727.
 The middle 50% range of SAT Composite scores for the class of 2024 was 1160–1370, while the ACT Composite range was 25–32.
 Of the 37% of enrolled first-year students who submitted high school class rank, 39% were in the top tenth of their high school classes and 69% ranked in the top quarter.
 The average high school GPA was 3.68.

 Rankings

-The 2022 annual ranking by U.S. News & World Report rates St. Olaf tied for 62nd among 223 "National Liberal Arts Colleges", 29th among 100 "Best Value Schools", and tied at 27th for "Best Undergraduate Teaching" among 75 ranked liberal arts colleges.
+The 2025 annual ranking by U.S. News & World Report rates St. Olaf tied for 50th among 211 "National Liberal Arts Colleges", 11th "Best Value Schools", and tied at 23rd for "Best Undergraduate Teaching".

 Forbes in 2019 rated St. Olaf 116th overall in its America's Top Colleges ranking of 650 military academies, national universities, and liberal arts colleges, and 50th among liberal arts colleges.

 Washington Monthly ranked St. Olaf 28th in 2022 among 203 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 St. Olaf was ranked 47th for liberal arts colleges on Payscale.com's 2016-17 list of highest-paid graduates.